UniversalDependencies/docs/_ps/feat/PronType.md

 </table>
 ** Instead of a genitive form of the reflexive pronoun ځان <i>żân</i>, the reflexive possessive خپل <i>xpël</i> is used instead, which declines like common adjectives in agreement with the possessed object.

-The reflexive pronouns ځان _żân_ and ځانونه _żânúna_ are used for refering to the subject regardless of the person, i.e. it is used for all three persons).
+The reflexive pronouns ځان _żân_ and ځانونه _żânúna_ are used for refering to the subject regardless of the person (i.e. it is used for all three persons).

 Instead of the genitive forms, the preposition د <i>dë</i> followed by the oblique case can be used, although the genitive forms are more frequent.
+The genitive forms are actually developed from the prepositional construction.

 #### Examples

 ------------

-Personal pronouns for the third person vary depending on deixis, with the proximate series having a long and a short variant:
+Personal pronouns for the third person vary depending on deixis:

 <table class="typeindex" border="1">
 <tr>